History of Alicante: Xarq al-Andalus

 In the case of Alicante, the Ḥiṣn Laqant was a castle/village in the amal (administrative district) of madīna Laqant, to which the ḥuṣūn of Busot, Agost, Cabrafix (Aigües), Tabaià (Aspe), Novelda (Niwala), and Montfort (called Nompot) were linked.
 The area had important economic activity: in the countryside stretching from the river Montnegre to Benimagrell and Cap d'Alcodre (Cabo de las Huertas), fruits including carobs, grapes, and figs were harvested, as well as barilla and salt from the saltmarshes.
 Barilla, or saltwort, was a source of the soda ash used in glassmaking and soapmaking.
 Grasslands in the mountainous areas produced flax and esparto, the fibers of which were exported to the countries of the Mediterranean.
 Linen manufactured from flax was used for fabrics, and to make sails and rafts for the fishing and pirate activities at Laqant, which had a natural harbor on the shore of Baver beach, half a league from the madīna, leaving through Porta Ferrissa towards the south.
 The ḥiṣn also covered part of the river basin of the Vinalopó, to the west.

 The Andalusī socioeconomic model was based on a direct relationship (without subordinate intermediaries, as with feudalism) between the inhabitants and the Islamic state, represented by their emir or their caliph.
 They had to pay an annual tribute established by government officials in common agreement with the aljama (jāmiʿa) of the madīnah, or council of venerable elders.
 In the madīnah of Laqant, ploughmen, fishermen, herdsmen and artisans went to the market, or sūq (souk) to sell their products, and thus obtained the necessary currency to pay the tribute.
 The market in Alicante in Andalusī times was outside the walls, also towards the south, near the current Plaça del Portal d'Elx.
 In this sūq they came both from Laqant and from the other towns nearby (Alcoi, Elda, Villena or Elche), since the mina (port) of Laqant allowed the export of their wares by sea, as well as by land through the Via Augusta.

 During the period of Almohad rule, Alicante was part of the emirate of Dāniya but this Islamic kingdom disintegrated with the Catalan invasion of Madīna Mayurqa (Mallorca) under the Aragonese king James I and the conquest of Ṭāʾifa Manūrqa (Menorca) in 1231, leaving a part united to the emirate of Mursīyyah and another part, to the north, became a taifa linked to the emirate of Balansiya.
 Thus, with the independence of the Andalusī polities from the Almohad empire, Laqant was part of the second Emirate of Mursīyyah before 1230, when it joined the cause of Ibn Hud, proclaimed emir of Mursīyyah when it became independent from the Almohads.

-The rudimentary early medieval settlement at Laqant is the origin of the urban centre of the current city, between the Santa Creu district at the foot of Benacantil (Banu al-Qatil), and the Raval Roig, a neighbourhood on the coast historically inhabited mostly by fishermen.
+The rudimentary early medieval settlement at Laqant is the origin of the urban centre of the current city, between the Santa Creu district at the foot of Benacantil (Banū al-Qatil), and the Raval Roig, a neighbourhood on the coast historically inhabited mostly by fishermen.